stevenctl/blog/content/tech/chinese_app/index.md

 to recognizing words without thinking about it, and begin to naturally replicate pronunciation.
 I _don't_ agree with those who claim CI is the _only_ tool you need to reach fluency.
-Especially when the target language is so completely different than your own native langague.
+Especially when the target language is so completely different than your own native language.

-I can still remember the feeling of "Holy shit I understand exactly what he said!" the second time I tried listinging to [Tea Time Chinese (茶歇中文)](https://teatimechinese.com/).
+I can still remember the feeling of "Holy shit I understand exactly what he said!" the second time I tried listening to [Tea Time Chinese (茶歇中文)](https://teatimechinese.com/).
 My favorite CI resources for chinese are:

 * [Tea Time Chinese (茶歇中文)](https://teatimechinese.com/).